irwinx16/project3_API/README.md

 ## User Story

-Employer should be able to login.
+Employer should be able to register and login.
 - Be able to see information of the present employees at the moment of login.
-- Be able to click on each employee and see that employee information (name, position, notes, availability, present and shift).
+- Be able to click on each employee and see that employee information (name, position, notes, availability, and shifts).
 - Be able to see all the employees listed by name.
 - Be able to edit the information of each employee.
 - Be able to add new employees.
 - Be able to delete employees.
-- Be able to add shift (breakfast, lunch, dinner, brunch).
+- Be able to add shift (breakfast, lunch, dinner, brunch, etc.).
 - Be able to assign shifts to employees.

 ## How to Use the API